 - How easy it is for the company to update the content

 Mobile Responsive Websites

-An increasing number of people are accessing information on the go.
+An increasing number of people are accessing informations on the go.
 It is now standard practice that any website should automatically adjust to fit the visitor’s screen size.
 Avoid making your visitors zoom in and out in order to read your content or click a button.
 Consideration should also be given to actions – is it possible to use a keyboard, a mouse, a stylus or a finger to take actions?
 If your site is not mobile responsive, it is time for an upgrade.

 Easy Loading Content

 It is also vital that web pages can be accessed without visitors having to wait.
 If the loading speed is more than a couple of seconds, there is a risk of losing business.
 There are ways in which loading speed can be reduced.
 Speak to a website designer if this is an issue you are facing.

 Non-compatible content (yes, we still find websites that include Flash elements) simply won’t be read.
 This is rarely an issue with new websites, but just ensure that all content is accessible on all devices.
 Non-accessible content like for example meeting minutes available online in form of a Word Document (.docs .docx files) or a Newsletter published on the website in form of PDFs.